santanu94/leetcode/README.md

 `Tip: If array has both +ve and -ve numbers, we cannot use sliding windoow.`

 `Tip: If order is important, we cannot use sorting`

+`Note: sub-array is contiguous, sub sequence is non contiguous`